JOmarCuenca/Proyecto-Integrador-Cabrera/README.md

 - Jesús Omar Cuenca Espino A01378844
 - Fernanda G. Bueso Medina A00822411
 - Gerardo A. Silva Razo A01136536
-- Jose Guillermo Cazares Rodriguez.
+- Jose Guillermo Cazares Rodriguez A01740254.